Reddit for SEO: How Reddit Impacts Google Rankings in 2026

 According to data from Ahrefs, the Discussions & Forums carousel appears for a substantial portion of informational and investigational queries — particularly those involving products, services, comparisons, and subjective recommendations.
 Reddit is the dominant source of content in this carousel, appearing far more frequently than other forum platforms.

-Featured snippets are a separate opportunity.
 For certain question-based queries, Google pulls a paragraph from a Reddit comment and displays it as the featured snippet — the answer block that appears before all other results.
-When this happens for your query, that Reddit comment is effectively ranking #0 in Google.
-The comment's visibility on Reddit (driven by upvotes) is a strong predictor of whether it gets pulled into a featured snippet.

 Google's "Perspectives" feature, which surfaces content from real people including Reddit posts and YouTube videos, creates additional exposure pathways for Reddit content.
 Unlike standard organic results, Perspectives appear in a horizontal scrolling format that can include multiple Reddit threads simultaneously.